brendan0powers/bakelite/docs/protocol.md

 </table>

 #### Variable Length
-Variable length arrays are encided with a length byte, followd by N elements.
+Variable-length arrays are encoded with a length byte, followed by N elements.
 For example:

 <table>